mikeyautorino2/skillvsluck/readme.md

 The repository includes all data sources, code, visualizations, league-level datasets used throughout the project.
-It also includes reproducible pipelines used to generate the analyses and figures showcased in this poster.
+It also includes reproducible pipelines used to generate the analyses and figures showcased in our final project.